Vyral/brandon-montemayor/_drafts/whats-going-on-in-our-real-estate-market-so-far-in-2020.md

 {% include youtube.html %}

+<center><em>The Santa Clarita real estate market continues to be hot in 2020.</em></center>

-We’re into March now, so I wanted to chat with you quickly about what the real estate market is doing here in Santa Clarita.
+<br>We’re into March now, so I wanted to chat with you quickly about what the real estate market is doing here in Santa Clarita.

 **Active inventory is in the high 200s and there are currently 440 homes pending in the Santa Clarita Valley**.
 Over a 30-day period, we’re averaging around 250 closings per month.